mczvc827/OneLang/README.md

 # DAD University
 <details>
-<summary>Blueprint education model, for instructors, educators, and ...</summary>
+<summary>Blueprint for education model, for instructors, educators, and ...</summary>

 - Instead of Exam, a pre-review notes or study pointer guide checklist is introduced up-front to students.
-    * Exam is for evaluation, re-evalution and assessment.
-So we seperate it in Two, another program.
+    * Exam is for evaluation, re-evaluation and assessment.
+So we separate it in Two, another program.
 - The Companion Workbook or Module Guide or Textbooks is the only Miscellaneous Purchase should be required during the whole course of first-semester study;
 - second-semester is a combined laboratory (such as in Computing Course) and course-work

 ## Courses Offered
 ### Undergraduate
 1. BSc.
 Computer Science major in Software Architecture
-  - First Year is all about Fundamentals, and History of Computing (the Programming Laguages, and the Computers that have been built), and an in-depth analysis to Process Methods, Computer Organization, Writing Essays for the Thesis.
+  - First Year is all about Fundamentals, and History of Computing (the Programming Languages, and the Computers that have been built), and an in-depth analysis to Process Methods, Computer Organization, Writing Essays for the Thesis.
   - Second Year,
      1. First Sem is Introduction to Software Engineering.
      2. Second Sem is a laboratory, course-work in applying both fundamentals to computing and practicing the principle of SE, and the student will be first introduced to doing a mini-thesis.